parautenbach/TeamCity-HipChat-Notifier/README.md

 [Visit](http://www.whatsthatlight.com/index.php/projects/teamcity-hipchat-plugin/) my website for more detailled instructions and information.

 Compatibility:
-* Releases v0.4.4 to v0.6.1 was tested against TeamCity 8.1.1.
+* Releases v0.4.4 and above was tested against TeamCity 8.1.1.
 * Releases v0.1.0 to v0.4.3 was tested against TeamCity 8.0.5.
 * Support for older TeamCity versions is uncertain.

-Note: I would gladly provide information and experiences by others here.
+I will gladly provide information and experiences by others here.

 # Configuration